Your AdSense earnings suffer a sudden drop. What happened?

 Sometimes, these actions are blatantly undertaken by the account holder, but a layout can also unintentionally lead to accidental clicks.
 A warning may be given to the account holder, or you’ll notice a drop in earnings that will now be reflected in the invalid activity on your account dashboard.

 If you notice unusual click activity on your account, you can alert Google directly.

 Drop in RPM or CTR

-RPM (page revenue per thousand impressions) allows users to estimate earnings based on the number of page views received.
+RPM (page revenue per thousand pageviews) allows users to estimate earnings based on the number of page views received.
 This metric is not always 100% accurate because it can change drastically from one day to the next due to advertiser expenditures.

 If the price of a keyword drops and your highest paying ad displays were based on that keyword, your earnings and RPM will drop.

 A drop in traffic would be the first signals to evaluate.
 If there has been a significant drop in traffic, earnings will drop as well, but not necessarily the RPM.
 In the case of an RPM change, ask yourself the following questions: